Complex Partial Seizures: Symptoms, Causes and Diagnosis

 Symptoms of Complex Partial Seizures

-The symptoms of complex partial seizures can vary widely depending on the region of the brain affected.
+The partial seizure symptoms vary depending on the affected brain region.
+Common signs of complex partial seizures can vary widely depending on the region of the brain affected.
 Some common symptoms include:

 • Altered Consciousness: Individuals may appear awake but are unresponsive to their environment.